lvanroye/generalization_riccati/README.md

-This repository accompagnies the Wiley paper "Generalization Riccati Recursion".
-The purpose of the paper is:
+This repository accompagnies the Wiley paper "A Generalization of the Riccati Recursion for Equality-Constrained Linear Quadratic Optimal Control".
+The purpose of the repository is:

 - reproducable benchmark results and possibility to test out performance on other platforms and for other problems